 They do cost more than a stamp

-Most importantly, now that the insurance companies for law firms urge them not to act as escrow in deal closings, the money often goes directly into the company’s main bank account where it is commingled with the general funds and might be accidentally or intentionally spent before the minimum needed to close is met, or accessible to a bankruptcy trustee if the company goes insolvent.
+Most importantly, now that the insurance companies for law firms urge law firms not to act as escrow in deal closings they oversee, the money often goes directly into the company’s main bank account where it is commingled with the general funds.
+This gives rise to two separate issues: (1) the funds might be accidentally or intentionally spent before the minimum needed to close is met, or (2) the funds might accessible to a bankruptcy trustee if the company goes insolvent (see advantages to checks below).

 The advantages of using checks are: